kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks.md

 ## Prerequisites

 - You need to enable the [KubeSphere DevOps System](../../../pluggable-components/devops/).
-- You need to create a workspace, a project (`demo-project`) and an account (`project-regular`).
-The account must be invited to the project with the role of `operator`.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).
+- You need to create a workspace, a project (`demo-project`) and a user (`project-regular`).
+The user must be invited to the project with the role of `operator`.
+For more information, see [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/).
 - You need to create an S2I Image Builder and a B2I Image Builder.
 For more information, refer to [Source to Image: Publish an App without a Dockerfile](../source-to-image/) and [Binary to Image: Publish an Artifact to Kubernetes](../binary-to-image/).

 ## Configure an S2I Webhook